Author: Jayne Zanglein, Western Carolina University

 Current employees should have received this notice by October 1, 2013.
 New employees must receive this notice within 14 days of their start date.

 Employer's Returns to the IRS and Disclosures to Employees

 Information Reports on No Coverage or Subsidized Coverage and Disclosures to Employees

-Each employer who is required to meet the employer's shared responsibility provision must file a tax return with the IRS, which includes the following information:
+Each employer that is required to meet the employer shared responsibility provisions must file a tax return with the IRS, which includes the following information: